Repoter8/Repoter8.github.io/AlldoneluaP.md

+# Answers to 16 Internet and Web Questions
 1. What is the internet backbone?
 The internet backbone is like the main roads that connect big cities.
 It’s the super-fast cables and computers that help send information all over the world.